joinIn

 3. A groups feature that notifies you when your whole group is available.
 Interviewees complained about planning group activities around multiple different schedules.

-DESIGNING THE FINAL PROTOTYPE
+4. DESIGNING THE PROTOTYPE

 I created the prototype on Figma using modern, sans-serif fonts, and a simple, playful color scheme.